milonmaze/privacy-terms-observatory/usa.experian.com/login/publicPrivacyPolicy.md

 Service Providers: We share your personal information with third parties who perform services on our behalf.
 We share information with these service providers to provide the products and services that you request and for our everyday business purposes.
 For example, we use service providers for billing, communicating with our customers, detecting and preventing fraud, analysis, product improvements, development, and to offer products that may be of interest to you.

 With Your Consent: We share your personal information with third parties you expressly authorize, consent to, or direct us to share your information with.
+We may also disclose Personal Information about you to other contractors, service providers and other third parties we use to support our business and who are bound by contractual obligations to keep Personal Information confidential and use it only for the purposes for which we disclose it to them.
 For example, we share information when you request products or services offered by lenders, insurance companies, and other companies that we partner with.
 We also share information when you ask us to access data from your financial, insurance, and/or other accounts through one or more of our third parties.
+We may disclose Personal Information about you to a utility service provider for bill negotiation services if the disclosure will enable the utility service provider to perform a business professional transaction.

 Legal Purposes: We share personal information with government entities and others for lawful and necessary purposes, including responding to requests from government entities or our regulators; to comply with subpoenas, law enforcement requests, and other legal processes; to enforce our Terms and Conditions; and as necessary to protect the rights, privacy, safety, or property of our customers, ourselves, and others.